Three very different results show there’s no guarantee

 Andy’s analysis

 As demonstrated, there’s no guarantee you’ll do well with Premium Bonds.
-I think getting a guaranteed savings rate that beats the prize rate is better than the slim likelihood of winning big.
+Despite two of our savers outperforming other savings products with their bonds, I still think getting a guaranteed savings rate that beats the prize rate is better than the slim likelihood of winning big.
+Especially if you have smaller amounts where your chances of winning greatly decrease.

 Im completely baffled by all this, but like to know how to invest and learn about premium bonds.
 I have funds that i would like to invest, but with internet these days, im very wary of possible scams.